 Recruiting – Kristen Hermanson discussed current efforts being made by Federal Census Bureau.

-How to drum up events?
-Working with local CCC’s to identify possible events for exposure.
+The question was raised on how to find future events to continue promoting Census 2020 across the state.
+It was suggested that the state task force and subcommittees work with local CCC’s to identify possible events for exposure.

 Event Planning – Task force to sit down in CCC meeting and discuss opportunities.